stephenh/stephenh.github.com/_posts/2010-01-17-caller-side-structural-typing.markdown

 Implicit Caller-Side
 --------------------

-In my look-ma-I'm-a-language-designer opinion, I like Heron, but I think Scala should do one better and make the *implicit* caller-side structural typing.
+In my look-ma-I'm-a-language-designer opinion, I like Heron's approach, but I think Scala should do one better and support *implicit* caller-side structural typing.
 As in you don't need the `as Closeable`, the compiler just notices this should happen and makes it so.

 With this approach, you can write library/API code and be blithely unaware of whether your callers are passing in real-conforming or structurally-conforming arguments.